greggman/HappyFunTimes/docs/changelist.md

     *   make `hft start --port` option work.

+    *   fixed `hft remove --bad`.

+        It was removing everything :(

+    *   fixed notifications for added/removed games.

+        It broke when support for running uninstalled games like hft-gamepad-api was added

+    *   made it save 5 backups of `installed-games.json`

 *   0.0.36

     *   added `--instructions` which puts a scrolling banner on top of each